-Table 10 shows how the proportion of household types in the Clarence Valley is anticipated to change under the projection scenarios.
-Under the DPE projection, the vast majority of the roughly 2,000 additional households anticipated across the LGA would be couple only, one parent family, and lone person households.
-The .id projection projects approximately 3,400 additional households across the LGA, with couple only, couple with children, and lone person household types constituting roughly 1,000 additional households each.
+Table 21 shows how the proportion of household types in the Clarence Valley is anticipated to change under the projection scenarios.
+Under the DPHI projection, the vast majority of the roughly 2,000 additional

-Whilst the .id projection may be indicative of continuing demand for larger, separate dwellings more likely to be desired by family with children households, both scenarios project significant numbers of couple only and lone person households - DPE projects around 1,800, whilst .id projects around 2,000 additional households.
+Whilst the .id projection may be indicative of continuing demand for larger, separate dwellings more likely to be desired by family with children households, both scenarios project significant numbers of couple only and lone person households - DPHI projects around 1,800, whilst .id projects around 2,000 additional households.
 These households consist of one or two people only, and whilst many may seek a larger dwelling than required, this is indicative of a high need for smaller dwellings.